-- We need to grant permission for Amazon to collect data about your child's habits and usage.
+- We need to grant Amazon permission to collect data about your child's habits and usage.
 Tap Continue.

 - The Parental Consent agreement will be displayed.
 Tap I agree.

-- You'll need to decide which Alexa Services you want accessible on FreeTime.
-If there are any services you want to toggle off, tap that service's toggle.
+- You'll need to decide which Alexa Services you want accessible on Amazon Kids+.

-With setup complete, you can use the free tier of Amazon FreeTime on Alexa immediately.
+With setup complete, you can use the free tier of Amazon Kids+ on Alexa immediately.
 With that free tier, you can use many of the Kids Edition features such as:

 - Explicit song filtering (through Amazon Music or Spotify Premium)